hraberg/akeem/README.md

 ABI.
 Have different functions with different arities with common wrapper.
 Varargs potentially marked as negative?

-Symbol table where each symbol gets an unique id (and offset) symbol_table_entry has pointer to both the value and the symbol, and potentially also unboxed version of the value pointer.

 If symbol 0 is #f and 1 #t booleans can be symbols while still handle logical operations.